 HOW?
 How will this affect your Christmas and transform your every day life?
 Read 2 Peter 3:8-18.

 Three times in this passage of Scripture, we find the repeated phrase “wait for” (verses 12, 13, 14).
 Like those over 2000 years ago, we too are waiting.

 wait for – prosdokaō – to expect, look for, watch with anticipation.

 We are waiting for Christ as well — for His second coming.
 What should we be doing?
 How should we be preparing?

 2 Peter 3:8-18 instructs us to be a people whose lives are characterized by holy conduct and godliness.
-We are to be diligently seeking to be at peace with God and we are to be growing in the grace and knowledge of Lord and Savior Jesus Christ.
+We are to diligently seek to be at peace with God and we are to be growing in the grace and knowledge of Lord and Savior Jesus Christ.
 But God does not leave us without help.